ovn-org/ovn/Documentation/howto/firewalld.rst

 more secure environment, it is a good idea to do the following

 * Use tools such as iptables or nftables to restrict access to known hosts.
-* Use SSL for all remote connections to OVN databases.
+* Use SSL/TLS for all remote connections to OVN databases.
 * Use role-based access control for connections to the OVN southbound database.